-If you want to fight another person instead of abstract symbols, then Creed: Rise to Glory will be right up your alley.
-The boxing game is a tie-in to the Rocky and Creed film series, featuring several of the fighters from the movies in cartoon art style that makes you feel less guilty about slugging them in the face.
+If you would rather fight another person instead of abstract symbols, then Creed: Rise to Glory will be right up your alley.
+The boxing game is a tie-in to the Rocky and Creed film series featuring several of the fighters from the movies in a cartoon art style that makes you feel less guilty about slugging them in the face.
 You must dodge and counter-attack to deliver devastating blows, but your enemies are just as prepared to lay you out on the mat.
-With “Eye of the Tiger” playing in your head, you’ll be able to knock out even the toughest and most ridiculous opponents.
+With Eye of the Tiger playing in your head, you’ll be able to knock out even the toughest and most ridiculous opponents.

-Xbox’s experiment with Kinect might not have gone according to plan, but that doesn’t mean that the Dance Central series had to die with it.
+Xbox’s experiment with Kinect might not have gone according to plan, but that doesn’t mean the Dance Central series had to die with it.
 Harmonix developed Dance Central exclusively for VR, and it delivers a fantastic dancing experience that is perfect for starting a one-person party or practicing your best moves.
 There are 32 songs to choose from, ranging from the ‘70s to current radio hits, and you can compete in online multiplayer matches to prove you have the best dance moves around.

 Swords of Gargantua features both solo and online multiplayer with up to three other people, and it includes 30 weapons to unlock and wield against dangerous enemies.
-The swordplay has been designed to be as accurate as possible, and you’ll need to master it in order to take on the game’s toughest challenges.
-Luckily, cross-play is enabled, so you’ll be able to do so alongside a few friends who don’t own Oculus Quest.
+The swordplay was designed to be as accurate as possible, and you’ll need to master to fight enemies in high-stakes melee combat and take on the game’s toughest challenges.
+Luckily, cross-play is enabled, so you can tag-team with friends who don’t own Oculus Quest.

-Many of the Oculus Quest’ games are light on direct storytelling, but Apex Construct is for anyone looking for an intense, mission-based action-adventure game.
+Many Oculus Quest games are light on direct storytelling, but Apex Construct delivers an intense, mission-based action-adventure game.
 With a bow and shield, you must defeat powerful robots and uncover the mysteries of your post-apocalyptic environments.
-Once you have completed the main story, however, you can then replay missions, uncover hidden secrets, upgrade your weapons, and customize your home base.
-Why settle for only action or only storytelling when you can get both of them done this well?
+Once you have completed the main story, however, you can replay missions, uncover hidden secrets, upgrade weapons, and customize your home base.
+Why settle for only action or only storytelling when you can get both.

 Adventure and Puzzle

-- The best virtual reality games
+- The best upcoming Nintendo Switch games